5-story Tokyo spa resort offers various modes of relaxation, stays open overnight

 For an additional 864 yen, visitors can also check out the stone saunas called Healing Baden on the eighth and ninth floors of the building.
 Here, visitors can choose from a variety of low-temperature stone saunas.
 Each provides a different benefit — such as detoxification, anti-aging and natural medicinal properties.

-If sitting in a sauna isn’t your thing, Spa LaQua contains multiple lounge areas where visitors can watch television, read manga (Japanese comic books), indulge in a drink or simply rest.
+If sitting in a sauna isn’t your thing, Spa LaQua contains multiple lounge areas where visitors can watch television, read magazines, indulge in a drink or simply rest.
 The relax lounge has reclining chairs and sofas and blankets.

 When you consider all the services offered at Spa LaQua, it is easy to see how one might quickly spend a lot of money and time here — but it is worth the visit.
 Taking a dip in the onsen, enjoying a massage and relaxing with friends or alone make for a great way to enjoy an escape from the hectic life in the big city.